damiant/dust/roadmap.md

 # Roadmap

+- If an event is happening now then show it in event view

 1 If you choose a day filter events for a camp to that day 1 If you favorite an event on a day only add notification for that day 1 Icon for event categories